(See detailed Term of Reference at APCOM website / "Work with Us")

-Bachelor’s Degree in Social Sciences, Development, or similar with additional work experience;
+Bachelor’s Degree in Social Sciences, Development, Communications Design or similar with additional work experience;

 A Master’s Degree in Social Sciences, Public Health or Development would be an advantage;

-At least 5 years professional experience working in the field of development public public health or HIV/AIDS or Human Rights as well as in capacity building of NGOs in the Asia Pacific Region;
+At least 5 years of professional experience working in the field of development, public health or HIV/AIDS or Human Rights as well as in the capacity building of NGOs in the Asia Pacific Region;

 Possessing a good understanding of programme issues, preferably in programming for men who have sex with men, transgender persons, the LGBT community, young people and/or other marginalized groups;